yash-yp/GSoC-21-Microtasks/Microtask-3/README.md

 ## Pre-Requisites

-The following libraries and the packages were used in the process of report generation.
+The following software and the libraries were used in the process of report generation.

 - [Pandoc](https://pandoc.org/installing.html)
 - [PyPandoc](https://pypi.org/project/pypandoc/)